MTG/freesound/_docs/api/source/resources.rst

   GET /apiv2/sounds/{{sound_id}}/download/

-This resource allows to download the original quality file for a sound.
+This resource allows you to download a sound in its original format/quality (the format/quality with which the sound was uploaded).
 It requires :ref:`oauth-authentication`.

 Examples
 --------